Hysterectomy is the surgical removal of the uterus. A hysterectomy may be recommended to women undergoing gynecologic surgery for:

 - Pelvic prolapse

-Fortunately, there are more choices than ever before for the type of hysterectomy, as well as the surgical approach (open, vaginal, laparoscopic and da Vinci® Single-Site®/Single Incision).
+There are more choices than ever before for the type of hysterectomy you have, as well as the surgical approach (open, vaginal, laparoscopic and da Vinci® Single-Site®/Single Incision).

 Approaches to Hysterectomy

 Open Hysterectomy - During an abdominal hysterectomy (open surgery), your uterus is removed through a large open incision.
 The incision must be large enough for your surgeon to see your organs and fit his/her hands and instruments inside your body.

 Vaginal Hysterectomy – A vaginal hysterectomy is done through a cut in your vagina.
 The surgeon operates through this incision and closes it with stitches once the uterus has been removed.

 Traditional Laparoscopy - With traditional laparoscopy, your surgeon operates through a few small abdominal incisions using long instruments and a tiny camera.
 The camera sends images to a monitor in the operating room to guide doctors as they operate.
 Your uterus may also be removed through a single incision in the belly button.

 da Vinci Hysterectomy is the #1 minimally invasive hysterectomy performed in the U.S.2